 Jonathan Swanson, president of Thumbtack (a $1.7-billion marketplace), spoke to the Opencare team during our early days and was quick to reinforce the idea that “recruiting is everyone’s job.”
 This mantra has stuck and motivated the whole company to double headcount in under 12 months (and triple revenue)!

 Elad Gil, in the High Growth Handbook (side note: I cannot recommend this book highly enough), doubles down, stating that early on, a company should spend 30% to 50% of its time actively recruiting: “There is no easy fix around it.
 You just need to grind through large numbers of people…to find a handful of people to join your team.”

 If the whole team is not galvanized into sharing this workload, it will be overwhelming for just the leadership team to shoulder this burden.
-Every founder and leader has myriad competing priorities on their to-do list, but the only way you will ever alleviate your heavy workload is by hiring strong colleagues who can take on some of these activities and challenges for you.
+Every founder and leader have countless competing priorities on their to-do list, however the only way you will ever alleviate your heavy workload is by hiring strong colleagues who can take on some of these activities and challenges for you.